Evidlo/prelim/main.typ

 An inverse problem is the procedure of determining the causative factors of a set of measurements derived from an observation process.
-In exospheric tomography, the factor driving the intensity of column density measurements is the distribution of hydrogen in the regions being observed.
+In exospheric tomography, the factor driving the intensity of column density measurements is the distribution of hydrogen in the regions being observed.  @inverse_problem_schematic shows a generalized example of an inverse problem

+#figure(
+    image("figures/inverse_problem.svg"),
+    caption: "General schematic for an observing system and inverse problem" ) <inverse_problem_schematic>

+where $bold(rho)$ and $bold(hat(rho))$ are ground truth and estimate for density distribution, $I$ and $C$ are instrument model and calibration, $bold(y)$ are measurements, $R$ is some retrieval algorithm, and $F_0$ is a forward tomographic operator describing reality while $F$ is a numerical approximation.
+This distinction between forward operators matters when considering model uncertainty or mismatch discussed in @uncertainty.

 Direct analytic solutions to tomographic or other inverse problems are not always possible, so numerical approximations and discretization become necessary.
 In this chapter, I lay out key concepts of linear inverse problems, detail a discretization scheme for approaching tomographic inversion numerically, and introduce notation which will be used later in the manuscript to describe tomographic retrieval algorithms.

   == Discretization